Two-to-One Trigger Mechanism for Event-Based Environmental Sensing

 Abstract

 Environmental monitoring systems often operate continuously, measuring various parameters, including carbon dioxide levels (CO2), relative humidity (RH), temperature (T), and other factors that affect environmental conditions.
 Such systems are often referred to as smart systems because they can autonomously monitor and respond to environmental conditions and can be integrated both indoors and outdoors to detect, for example, structural anomalies.
 However, these systems typically have high energy consumption, data overload, and large equipment sizes, which makes them difficult to install in constrained spaces.
 Therefore, three challenges remain unresolved: efficient energy use, accurate data measurement, and compact installation.
-In this study, we propose a 2-to-1 threshold sampling approach, where the CO2 measurement is activated when the specified T and RH change thresholds are exceeded.
+To address these limitations, this study proposes a two-to-one threshold sampling approach, where the CO2 measurement is activated when the specified T and RH change thresholds are exceeded.
+This event-driven method avoids redundant data collection, minimizes power consumption, and is suitable for resource-constrained embedded systems.
 The proposed approach was implemented on a low-power, small-form and self-made multivariate sensor based on the PIC16LF19156 microcontroller.
 In contrast, a commercial monitoring system and sensor modules based on the Arduino Uno were used for comparison.
 As a result, by activating only key points in the T and RH signals, the number of CO2 measurements was significantly reduced without loss of essential signal characteristics.
-Signal reconstruction from the reduced points showed acceptable accuracy, as confirmed by the results of calculating Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+Signal reconstruction from the reduced points demonstrated high accuracy, with a mean absolute error (MAE) of 0.0089 and root mean squared error (RMSE) of 0.0117.
+Despite reducing the number of CO2 measurements by approximately 41.9%, the essential characteristics of the signal were saved, highlighting the efficiency of the proposed approach.
+Despite its effectiveness in controlled conditions (in buildings, indoors), environmental factors such as the presence of people, ventilation systems, and room layout can significantly alter the dynamics of CO2 concentrations, which may limit the implementation of this approach.
+Future studies will focus on the study of adaptive threshold mechanisms and context-dependent models that can adjust to changing conditions.
+This approach will expand the scope of application of the proposed two-to-one sampling technique in various practical situations.

 Article activity feed